PhilipMcGaw/ROV---Cockpit/docs/deployment.md

 sudo bash scripts/0_provision_raspberry_pi.sh
 ```

 The provisioning script is the initial Raspberry Pi setup path.
-It installs Python, Node.js/npm, Nginx, Motion, curl, certificates, and NATS Server from the configured Debian repositories; creates the Cockpit, Control, and Datalogger virtual environments; installs the shared robot profile at `/etc/robot/profile.json`; installs the Control, Cockpit, and Datalogger systemd units; enables the services; applies the Nginx configuration; and invokes Control's networking deployment for NetworkManager, SMB, Avahi, hostname, and fallback-network configuration.
+It installs Python, Node.js/npm, Nginx, Motion, curl, certificates, NATS Server, NetworkManager, its `dnsmasq` shared-network dependency, Avahi, and Samba from the configured Debian repositories; creates the Cockpit, Control, and Datalogger virtual environments; creates the shared `stills/`, `videos/`, and `data/csv/` directories; installs the shared robot profile at `/etc/robot/profile.json`; renders the Control, Cockpit, Datalogger, Motion, and Nginx configuration for the actual checkout paths; enables the services; and invokes Control's network deployment.
+NATS uses the credentials from the ignored secrets file and binds to `127.0.0.1` unless `NATS_REMOTE_ACCESS=true` is configured.
 It requires `sudo` because it changes system packages and services.
-It does not physically validate cameras, sensors, motor controllers, or the ROV data link.
+It does not physically validate cameras, sensors, motor controllers, network failover, or the ROV data link.

 The installed Control systemd unit grants only `CAP_SYS_TIME` for the profile-driven browser-time synchronisation feature.
 This allows Control, rather than Cockpit or the browser, to correct the RPi system clock.
 After deploying a changed Control unit, run `sudo systemctl daemon-reload` and restart Control when the robot is safe.
 A logged-in driver/admin Cockpit browser then provides UTC time immediately and every 60 seconds.
 This is not a replacement for NTP where a trusted network time service is available.

 The development sensor simulator is available at `/simulator/` but starts in a safe, disabled state.
 Set `COCKPIT_ENABLE_SIMULATOR=true` only for development or HiL/SiL deployments, never for a live robot.
 It injects values into Cockpit browser telemetry and does not replace NATS, Control, or physical sensor validation.

 Set `ROBOT_PROFILE` when provisioning a non-ROV robot, for example `ROBOT_PROFILE=k9 sudo bash scripts/0_provision_raspberry_pi.sh`.
 Set `CONTROL_ROOT` or `DATALOGGER_ROOT` when either sibling repository is not located beside Cockpit.
-The Control secrets file must already exist and have restrictive permissions before networking deployment is invoked.
+The Control network and NATS configuration files must already exist, and the secrets file must use mode `600`, before provisioning starts.

 If NATS Server is unavailable from the configured Debian repositories, provisioning stops before service configuration.
 Add a trusted, documented repository or use the approved NATS deployment procedure; do not substitute an unverified installer.